samiurkh1n/samiurkh1n.github.io/resume.md

 ### Current position

-**Research intern at the University of Michigan Department of Computational Medicine and Bioinformatics**
+**TA for EECS 398 (aka EECS 201) at University of Michigan EECS Dept.**

-*January 2018 to present*
+*January 2018 to September 2018, January 2019 to Now*

-Working on software to make protein database search and alignment faster.
+Class teaches students how to learn about tools commonly used by computer scientists like shell scripting, git, linux, IDEs/editors, build systems, package managers, debuggers, VFS, etc..

 ### Previous experience